PenguLoader/PenguLoader/API_DOCS.md

 ## `openAssetsFolder()` [function]

-Call it to open the assets folder in new File Explorer window.
+Call it to open the assets folder in a new File Explorer window.

 Example:
 ```js